eduvpn/documentation/app/NO_BUTTONS.md

 existing identity federations.

-The advantage here is that the user does not have to choose from a list of VPN servers that don't necessarily have a (direct) link to their IdP.
+The advantage here is that the user does not have to choose from a list of VPN servers that don't necessarily have a (direct) link to their organization.

 ## User Flow